JackLumers/Card-Game-Sample/README.md

 # Card-Game-Sample
-Card game sample.
+A card game sample that was made as a test task project.
 Android platform supported.

 # Project installation
 1. Enable Touch Screen Simulation in Input System Debugger.